NotAShelf/notashelf.dev/posts/curse-of-knowing.md

 Before I could program, broken software was frustrating but ignorable.
 For years I've simply "used" a computer, as a consumer.
 I was what companies were concerned with tricking into buying their products, or subscribing to their services.
+Not the technical geek that they prefer to avoid with their software releases, or banning from their games based on an OS.

 Now it has become _provocative_.
 I can see the patterns that I wish I couldn't, find oversights that I can attribute to a certain understanding (or the lack thereof) of a certain concept and I can _hear_ what has been echoing in the head of the computer illiterate person who conjured the program I have to debug.

-I notice flaws like a surgeon notices a limp.\
+I notice flaws like a good surgeon notices a limp.\
-Why does this site send ten megabytes of JavaScript for a static page?\
+Why the _hell_ does this site send ten megabytes of JavaScript for a static page?\
 Why is the CLI output not parseable by `awk`?\
 Why is this config hardcoded when it could be declarative?